 Vertical Skimo Races in the Alps

 Vertical races offer the perfect introduction to skimo racing.
-They are also a great way to build fitness for trail running, backcountry skiing, and other endurance events.
+They are also a highly effective way to build base fitness for trail running, backcountry skiing, and other endurance pursuits.

-This category of skimo racing features only one ascent, which eliminates transitions – putting on or taking off climbing skins.
-Also gone is the need to know how to quickly descend on skinny and very light skimo skis.
-This makes vertical races quite accessible.
+This category of skimo racing features a single, continuous ascent, which eliminates transitions – the technical process of applying or removing climbing skins.
+It also removes the pressure and risk of navigating steep descents on ultralight, skinny, skimo skis.
+This makes vertical races quite accessible, even for skiing novices.
 As a result, the field is often composed of competitors with a variety of fitness levels.
-However, participants should still be comfortable skiing downhill safely and ascending on an icy slope.
-Certain races, such as the Valloire Dynafit Vertical (see below), even offer demo gear for those who are new to racing and do not have their own lightweight racing equipment.
+However, participants should still be comfortable ascending on an icy slope and skiing downhill safely.

-Many ski resorts that are friendly to uphill travel offer a vertical race at some point during the season.
-Some resorts even offer a weekly race series.
+Many ski resorts that are friendly to uphill travel offer a vertical race during the season, with some resorts even offering a weekly race series throughout the winter.
 In the Alps, more often than not, vertical skimo races take place in the evenings and are accompanied by refreshments or dinner afterwards.
-Information about these races can often be found at local sports clubs, or on the events page of the resort’s website.
+Information about these races can often be found at local sports clubs, or on the events page of a resort’s website.

 We’ve listed a few of our favorite races, below.
 Before you dive into the list, however, here are a few tips for getting started!